In your 50s, being your best self is up to you.

 “What gets done is what we prioritize,” Dr. Sulak said.
 “And if health is not at the top of your list, you may need to sit down and look at your life and changes you can make.”

 Consider asking yourself what level of health you want for yourself.
 Do you want to have poor health or fair health?
 Or, do you want to make sacrifices to have optimal health?

 Through this transition stage of life, we need to work on being at peace with ourselves.

-As soon as you see yourself stressed out, Dr. Sulak recommends asking yourself, “Is stress going to help me deal with this situation?
-Most of the time the answer is no.”
+As soon as you begin to feel stressed or overwhelmed, Dr. Sulak recommends asking yourself, “Is stress going to help me deal with this situation?
+Most of the time, the answer is no.”

 Take a deep breath and find a healthy coping mechanism to help relieve stress—like journaling, meditation or yoga.

 It’s important to attend your wellness visits, get the proper screenings and partner with your doctor to map out a wellness plan.
 Together, you can figure out how to live the best life in your 50s.

 For more ways to wellness, subscribe to the Scrubbing In newsletter today.